AmitP9999/AmitP9999/README.md

 👋 Hi, I’m @Amit Parad
-With over 12 years of experience in designing, implementing, and managing scalable cloud infrastructure and DevOps pipelines, I thrive at the intersection of cloud technologies and automation.
+With 5+ years of experience in designing, implementing, and managing scalable cloud infrastructure and DevOps pipelines, I thrive at the intersection of cloud technologies and automation.

 My expertise includes leveraging modern CI/CD practices to optimize and streamline software development, enabling teams to deploy faster and more reliably.